mrandi/white-fennec/README.md

 # Details

-* A the bar represent 1 hour, every minute will be updated and change the color
+* The bar represents the token validity (1 hour)
 * Possible to activate auto refresh
-* Listen function is available
+* Listen function is available (for voice commands)

 # Compatibility